emtee40/SPMC-wiki/Sample-advancedsettings.xml.md

 # Overview
 The following sample advancedsettings.xml showcases a number of advanced SPMC capabilities.

 **You should only use the settings appropriate for your needs.
 All of these settings are optional!
-Some of these settings assume you have a high-powered CPU**
+Some of these settings assume you have a high-powered CPU and fast network (GigE or Wireless AC).**

 Sample settings include: